natcap/invest.users-guide/source/coastal_blue_carbon.rst

 .. math:: E_x = {\sum^{J}_{j=1}}A_{xjt}((b*Cb_{j}) + (s*Cs_{j}) + Cl_{j})

-where :math:`b` and :math:`s` are respectively the percentages of carbon biomass and soil emitted due to the disturbance.
+where :math:`b` and :math:`s` are respectively the percentages of carbon biomass and soil released from the current carbon stock due to the disturbance as time goes to infinity.

 The InVEST Coastal Blue Carbon model allows users to provide details on the level of disturbance that occurs during a transition from a coastal blue carbon habitat to a non-coastal blue carbon habitat.
 This information can be provided to the model through a pre-processor tool (See "Transition Storage" section) and further clarified with an input transition table.